available for purchase

 Sasha Abby VanDerzee

-Sasha has been involved with Company One since its beginning, but officially joined the staff and Board of Directors in 2000.
-She spent many years as the co-chair of the Annual Gala committee and Auction Chair.
-She is enrolled in Northeastern University's College of Professional Studies Doctorate in Education program, with a concentration on Organizational Leadership & Communication.
-With all of her classes completed, she is working on finishing her doctoral dissertation on Sense of Virtual Community and Work/Family Conflict.
+Sasha Abby VanDerzee (she/her/hers) has been involved with Company One since its beginning, but officially joined the staff and Board of Directors in 2000.
+She became the Board President in 2016 after many years as the co-chair of the Annual Gala committee and Auction Chair.
+She has a Doctorate in Organizational Leadership & Communication from Northeastern University and currently works as an independent consultant.

 Entrepreneur, Educator, Innovator.
 Nicole is leading Boston based startup - Savanna Technologies.
 Prior to joining Savanna, she worked as a strategy consultant and has extensive experience in the healthcare and finance industries.
 She has taught Economics at Harvard College and the United States Military Academy at WestPoint.
 Nicole is a contributing author to a book on personal finance and authored research on economic development in conflict environments.
 Nicole is a graduate of Tuskegee University and earned her MBA from the Kellogg Graduate School of Management at Northwestern University.
 She believes in the transformative power of theater and is excited to join the Company One board.